vassa33/alu-higher_level_programming/README.md

 Enjoy!

-## Coder disclaimer:-
+## My disclaimer:-
 Practice makes perfect
-Don't forget the Zen of Python (Keep it at the back of your head at all times while coding in Python)
+Don't forget the Zen of Python (Keep it at the back of your head while coding in Python)

                 The Zen of Python, by Tim Peters

         Beautiful is better than ugly.